aws-samples/aws-iot-core-integration-with-amazon-cloudwatch-evidently/README.md

 ## AWS Blog post
 The AWS blog post explaining how this solution works, and how to deploy the Amazon CloudFormation templates.

-//TODO: Link to blog post
+TODO: Link to blog post

 ## Amazon CloudFormation templates
 This repository provides the following Amazon CloudFormation templates used to provision the demo environment: